mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 The first pain point is people being cute and clever with JavaScript.
 And that makes me reviewing code and hunting for bugs ridiculously paranoid.
-Even if you know the idioms applied you will still not be sure if they side effects are intentional or if someone made a mistake.
+Even if you know the idioms applied you will still not be sure if the side effects are intentional or if someone made a mistake.

 To give you an example of such a weird idom, I want to show you some code